shahariar-shibli/Bengali-Fake-Reviews-A-Benchmark-Dataset-and-Detection-System/README.md

 language models to develop a reliable detection system.
 Finally, we propose a weighted ensemble model that combines four pre-trained transformers: *BanglaBERT, BanglaBERT Base, BanglaBERT Large* and *BanglaBERT Generator*.

-The paper **"Bengali Fake Reviews: A Benchmark Dataset and Detection System"** accepted in [Neuroomputing](https://www.sciencedirect.com/journal/neurocomputing), a journal published by Elsevier.
+The paper **"Bengali Fake Reviews: A Benchmark Dataset and Detection System"** is published in [Neuroomputing](https://www.sciencedirect.com/journal/neurocomputing), a journal by Elsevier.

 ## Repository Structure
 The repository has two folders: